Wemino/EchoPatch/README.md

 Addresses several weapon-related issues:
 - Fix Aim/Zoom not working when loading a save during a cutscene.
 - Automatic weapons stuck in firing animation when loading a save made mid-fire.
-- Weapon cycling not working when there’s an empty slot between two weapons.
+- Weapon cycling not working when there's an empty slot between two weapons.
 - Weapon model position not updating correctly after reloading a save with the same weapon equipped.

 > **Note**: These issues were partially fixed in the Extraction Point and Perseus Mandate expansions.